nanos-world/docs/docs/core-concepts/packages/loading-screen.md

 ---

-In nanos world it is possible to add a customized and dynamic Loading Screen to your Server using [WebUI](/scripting-reference/classes/webui.mdx).
+In nanos world it is possible to add a customized and dynamic Loading Screen to your Server using <Classes.WebUI />.

 ![](/img/docs/loading-screen.webp)